 This issue is notable for being (if I’m not mistaken) the only Captain America story pencilled by Frank Miller (who also drew the front and back covers you see above).
-Inspired by a story by Roger McKenzie, this comic is credited to Miller and Roger Stern—of the classic Stern/Byrne run on Captain America starting with issue #247 as well as many great issues of Avengers—and contains several elements that we’ll see in Cap’s appearance in Frank Miller’s “Born Again” story in Daredevil several years later.
+Inspired by a story by Roger McKenzie, this comic is credited to Miller and Roger Stern—of the classic Stern/Byrne run on Captain America starting with issue #247 as well as many great issues of Avengers—and contains several elements that we’ll see in Cap’s appearance in Frank Miller’s “Born Again” story in 1986’s Daredevil #233.

 Our story opens with a dramatic portrait of our hero alongside exposition that emphasizes both the responsibility he bears as a symbol of the American dream and his realization that some want to destroy that dream… at least for anyone they’ve decided doesn’t deserve it.